SandraFernandz/counter/README.md

 # counter
-A basic counter project to with useReducer
+A basic counter project with Redux